dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api-mac.md

 * The client is whatever consumes the web API (browser, mobile app, and so forth).
 We aren’t writing a client in this tutorial.
 We'll use [Postman](https://www.getpostman.com/) to test the app.

 * A *model* is an object that represents the data in your application.
 In this case, the only model is a to-do item.
-Models are represented as simple C# classes (POCOs).
+Models are represented as simple C# classes, also know as Plain Old C# Object (POCOs).

 * A *controller* is an object that handles HTTP requests and creates the HTTP response.
 This app will have a single controller.

 * To keep the tutorial simple, the app doesn’t use a persistent database.
 Instead, it stores to-do items in an in-memory database.
+See [Introduction to ASP.NET Core MVC on Mac or Linux](xref:tutorials/first-mvc-app-xplat/index) for an example that uses a database.

 ### Create the project